- National Statistic: Yes

 We have developed two main ways of obtaining information on users and uses of our public service productivity estimates:

-- User consultation meetings and regular healthcare and education functional board meetings.
+User consultation meetings and regular functional board meetings on healthcare, education and adult social care.
 These meetings allow the exchange of information on data sources, development issues and methods changes that affect our public service productivity estimates.

 Contact details for this Methodology